 Our state's economy is dependent upon the availability, reliability and affordability of energy.
-ABI urges our lawmakers and regulators to develop energy policies that will bring long-term benefits to all lowans, reduce our nation's dependence on foreign sources of energy and implement regulatory changes that will allow lowa businesses to better compete on a national and international level.
+ABI urges our lawmakers and regulators to develop energy policies that will bring long-term benefits to all lowans and implement regulatory changes that will allow lowa businesses to better compete on a national and international level.
 ABI encourages the expansion of all forms of base load generation, renewable energy and increased transmission capacity and the promotion of efficient use of energy, while avoiding mandates.